Data-driven control of switched linear systems with probabilistic stability guarantees: Introduction

 The rest of the paper is organized as follows.
-This section ends with the notation, followed by the next section on the review of preliminary results on stability of switched linear systems and the formulation of the stabilization problem.
-Section \ref{sec:method} presents the proposed data-driven stabilization approach with an alternating minimization algorithm and probabilistic stability analysis.
-In Section \ref{sec:prac}, we discuss some computational and practical issues of the proposed approach.
+This section ends with the notation, followed by Section \ref{sec:pre} on the review of preliminary results on stability of switched linear systems and the formulation of the state feedback stabilization problem.
+Section \ref{sec:method} presents the proposed data-driven quadratic Lyapunov technique, including an alternating minimization algorithm, probabilistic stability analysis, and a parallelized scheme.
+In Section \ref{sec:sos}, the SOS Lyapunov technique is considered with a similar alternating minimization algorithm.
+In Section \ref{sec:LQR}, we extend the data-driven Lyapunov framework to switched LQR design.
 Numerical results are provided in Section \ref{sec:num}.